Universite-Gustave-Eiffel/I-Simpa/Docs/tutorial_industrial_hall.rst

 .. tip::

-		When you define value in a spreadsheet (for example 'Alpha' in the example above), you can duplicate the value in all the column (i.e. frequency bands) by selecting 'Set the same value'>'To the column' after a Right-Click on the corresponding value.
+		When you define value in a spreadsheet (for example 'Alpha' in the example above), you can duplicate the value in all the column (i.e. frequency bands) by selecting ::menuselection:`Set the same value --> To the column` after a Right-Click on the corresponding value.

 		You can also define an average value by setting a value to 'Average' (last row of the spreadsheet), which will define the same value for all the rows (i.e. frequency bands).